Attempted assassination of Theodore Roosevelt: Aftermath and motives

 Schrank was arrested, pleaded guilty and held on US$7,500 bail.
 Sergent Robert Flood asked him why he did it, and he said, "I did it because I was opposed to the third term.
 Don't talk to me I will not say anything until tomorrow, for I want to sleep."
 The Milwaukee Sentinel published a Newspaper extra on October 15, 1912, with the headline, "Insane Man Shoots Roosevelt".

 Soon after the assassination attempt, psychologists examined Schrank and reported that he had "insane delusions, grandiose in character," declaring him to be insane.
 At his trial, the would-be assassin claimed that William McKinley's ghost had visited him in a dream and told him to avenge his assassination by killing Roosevelt.
 Schrank was committed to the Central State Hospital for the Criminally Insane in Waupun, Wisconsin, in 1914.
 He remained there for 29 more years, until he died on September 15, 1943, of bronchial pneumonia.
 His body was donated to the medical school at Marquette University (now the Medical College of Wisconsin) for anatomical dissection.

 Theodore Roosevelt opposed Schrank's insanity claims.
 Roosevelt noted that Schrank, who had started following him in Louisiana, had the good sense to wait until he got to Wisconsin to attempt the murder, because Schrank probably would have gotten lynched if he had attempted the murder in a Southern state (as it was, he almost got lynched even in Wisconsin), and because Schrank would have been executed in a Southern state even if he had not been lynched.

-An episode of the television series You Are There (series) about the 1912 assassination attempt on Theodore Roosevelt was titled "The Attempt to Assassinate Theodore Roosevelt (October 14, 1912)".
+An episode of the television series You Are There about the 1912 assassination attempt on Theodore Roosevelt was titled "The Attempt to Assassinate Theodore Roosevelt (October 14, 1912)".
 It first aired on June 2, 1957.

 For the 100th anniversary of the attempted assassination Historic Milwaukee Inc. reenacted the assassination attempt.
 The event was attended by Mayor Tom Barrett and took place on Sunday, October 14, 2012, in front of the Hyatt Regency Milwaukee, 333 W. Kilbourn Ave.